-Certain changes to your studies, such as changes to the length or level of your programme, resits and repeats, and breaks from study can affect your Tier 4 visa.
+Certain changes to your studies, such as changes to the length or level of your programme, resits and repeats, and breaks from study can affect your Tier 4/Student visa.

-It is important that you seek full advice and guidance from the International Student Advisory Service if any changes happen.
+It is important that you seek full advice and guidance from us if any changes happen.

 You can find full information about your rights, restrictions and responsibilities here:

-If you wish to make changes to your programme of study, you may need to go home and apply for a new Tier 4 visa before you can make the change.
+If you wish to make changes to your programme of study, you may need to go home and apply for a new Student visa before you can make the change.

 You can change your programme in the UK without needing to apply for a new visa if:

 - You are changing to the same level, or a higher level of study at the same institution; AND

 - Your programme is at degree level or above; AND

 - You can complete your new programme within the validity of your current visa; AND